wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 ## Time over - Defeat

 Gwiti: We spent too much time.
-Their huge reinforcements had arrived!
+Their huge reinforcements have arrived!

 # 11. An Orcish Coup